aleontiev/dj/README.md

 dj: The Django CLI
 ==================

-`dj` is a command-line tool that automates the repetitive workflows necessary to manage Django application code:
+`dj` is a command-line tool that automates Django application developer workflows:

 * Setting up a new project
 * Managing project dependencies
 * Building and running the project
 * Generating new code stubs

-# Why `dj`?

 While there are existing tools that address some of these workflows at the language and framework level (django-admin, cookiecutter, virtualenv, make),